otammato/CICD_GitHub_Actions_pipeline_demo/README.md

 # GitHub_Actions_pipeline_demo

-## Automatically build and push the app to the Docker Hub
+## Automatically build app and push the image to the Docker Hub

 ```
 # This workflow uses actions that are not certified by GitHub.